suncoast-devs/handbook/lessons/cs-api-servers/reading/00-intro.md

 created for us and implemented in the `ControllerBase`.
 All of our controller code will have `ControllerBase` as a parent.

-Next up are two attributes on our controller. `[ApiController]` tells dotnet that this class is a controller and should be considered when looking for controllers to handle web requests.
+Next up are two attributes on our controller. `[ApiController]` tells .NET that this class is a controller and should be considered when looking for controllers to handle web requests.

 Next is `[Route("[controller]")]`.
 This attribute tells the _routing_ system which URLs this code handles.
 Remember that we said we were following a